 Pre Professional Standing and Professional Standing

 The SM internship is the capstone course for all SM majors.
-Students participating in an internship will undertake the 400 hour on-the-job training experience (typically the summer prior to the senior year).
+Students participating in an internship will undertake 516 hours of on-the-job training experience.
 In consultation with the student's adviser, each student is required to secure his or her own internship.
-Securing a host organization outside North Dakota or the United States is not only possible but is encouraged.
+Past internship placement sites include local, regional, national and international organizations.